jarviscanada/jarvis_data_eng_JasmeetBrar/springboot/README.md

 - GET `/dailyList`: Get the daily list

 #### Trader Controller
-- High-level description for trader controller (e.g. it can manage trader and account information. it can deposit and withdraw fund from a given account)
-- briefly explain each endpoint

 The Trade Account Controller allows the users to traders and account information, and also deposit or withdraw funds from a trader's account.